Dre Campbell Farm

 Soldier BeetlePicture via Stu’s Images

-If you want to attract these good garden beetles, plant hydrangea, catnip, and goldenrod.
+If you want to attract these good garden beetles, plant hydrangea, catnip, and/or goldenrod.

 6. Minute Pirate Bugs

-Use daisies and plants of a yellow color to attract these predatory bugs.
+Use daisies, corn, yarrow, or alfalfa to attract these predatory bugs.

 7. Green Lacewing